brson/contract-game/doc/notes.md

-With blockchain programming having such an incredibly small developer audience, given the limited application domains, and the extreme expertise necessary to participate, the momentum isn't there to sustain the TODO
+With blockchain programming having such an incredibly small developer audience, given the limited application domains, and the extreme expertise necessary to participate, the momentum isn't there to sustain an advanced developer ecosystem.

 The blockchain world appears to be filled with developer tooling projects that fulfill their grant's contractual requirements,